-International travel has been impacted by the COVID-19 pandemic, and the Middlebury Schools Abroad have been interrupted since spring 2020.
-We are making decisions about reopening on a case-by-case basis, with the understanding that the number of cases, response, and infrastructure is different in each of the locations where we have programs.
-The Middlebury Schools Abroad staff have been monitoring the circumstances on the ground and, in many cases, redesigning program models to safely deliver academic experiences in the fall 2021 semester.
+International travel has been impacted by the COVID-19 pandemic, and the Middlebury Schools Abroad have been impacted since spring 2020.
+With few exceptions, we are running our programs and we are making decisions about suspensions on a case-by-case basis, with the understanding that the number of cases, response, and infrastructure is different in each of the locations where we have programs.
+The Middlebury Schools Abroad staff have been monitoring the circumstances on the ground and, in many cases, redesigning program models to safely deliver academic experiences.

 Please use this guide to view Middlebury’s policies and protocols, as well as the program-specific changes and expectations for this semester.

 These apply to all of the Schools Abroad in operation.
 Please note that policies are subject to change.